 Also, it is usually down to the record label (if the artist is signed) as to how much of a percentage that artist should get from Spotify royalty payments; Spotify doesn’t determine that split.
 As suggested by Nick Mason a 50/50 split of revenues with labels and artists would be a fairer split which would improve relationships between the two parties.

 This does suggest however that to really benefit from streaming services as a small-time artist/band it may only be from a promotional angle to get new listeners/fans as opposed to making any real money from it.
 I agree this isn’t good or ideal however isn’t exposure what these artists/bands need?
 To get big they need the promotion and in a culture of P2P file-sharing surely this isn’t as bad an option?
 The increased exposure may boost their physical sales, live gig tickets, merchandise sales and put them in the public eye.

 The debate is one that needs a lot of thought and we would like to know your views on streaming services; especially if you are a musician yourself with tracks on the service.

 Does it benefit you and how?

-It is clear that for the consumer streaming services are brilliant and I myself love the constant access to millions of tracks on demand, however is it of the same benefit to artists?
-It is clear that streaming services are gaining popularity with consumers and this can be seen as either a great outcome or a worrying one for small time artists.
+It is clear that for the consumer streaming services are brilliant and I myself love the constant access to millions of tracks on demand, however, is it of the same benefit to artists?
+It is clear that streaming services are gaining popularity with consumers and this can be seen as either a great outcome or a worrying one for small-time artists.

 We want to know your view and any suggestions.
 Does Spotify have a sustainable business model and how can Spotify better benefit/be used by artists whilst keeping itself afloat as a business?
-As much as artists feel they aren’t getting enough return from the site it must be remembered that Spotify aren’t making profit either.
+As much as artists feel they aren’t getting enough return from the site it must be remembered that Spotify isn’t making a profit either.